prenderj/variant_tutorial/README.md

  -o cow1_recal.bam
 ```
 ## 5. Single sample GVCF calling
 As this bam file only contains reads mapped to a small region of the cow genome, to speed things up we are going to restrict variant calling to just this region.
 To do this we first need to make a target file, defining the region of interest.
-Using a text editor (e.g. nano) create a new file, targetRegions.bed, containing the coordinates of the region as three tab separated columns.
+Using a text editor (e.g. nano) create a new file, targetRegion.bed, containing the coordinates of the region as three tab separated columns.
 Chromosome, start position, and end coordinate i.e.:

 4 91249874  95266624